amarptel/100-days-of-code/r1-log.md

 Adjusted homepage text to a better place, and added in icons, while successfully changing the colour of one on hover.
 ### R1D9
 Adjusted homepage text again to be centered, added in logos changing on hover and redirecting the user to my respective links.
 Also adjusted the width aspect ratio.
+### R1D10
+Researched and found a couple ways to reveal one letter at a time and am trying to implement it with javascript.